awjh/license-check-and-add/README.md

 You can turn off this default ignoring in the config file.

 ## Configuring
 Configuration is expected in a JSON format.
 You can find a schema [here](https://github.com/awjh/license-check-and-add/blob/master/config-schema.json).
-An example schema can be found in our [unit tests](https://github.com/awjh/license-check-and-add/blob/master/test/license-check-and-add-config.json)
+An example config can be found in our [tests](https://github.com/awjh/license-check-and-add/blob/master/test/license-check-and-add-config.json)

 ### Required fields